IBM-Bluemix-Docs/voice-agent/connect-SIP.md

   You need this phone number to set up your voice agent, including the country and area codes.
 See [Creating and connecting your voice agent](/docs/services/voice-agent/getting-started.html#step3).

+  **NOTE**: If you are using a Lite/Trial Twilio account to test transfers on {{site.data.keyword.iva_short}}, then you will need to make sure to _verify_ the transfer target.
+See more instructions on [Twilio's official site](https://support.twilio.com/hc/en-us/articles/223136107-How-does-Twilio-s-Free-Trial-work-).

 ## Peering with {{site.data.keyword.iva_short}}
 {: #peering}